 You can hear it, right?
 It’s those very first three notes as he sings, “Can’t you see?”
 And later, “I can feel.”
 These are the same as the three notes in “Shallow’s” pre-chorus, where the lyric is “I’m Fall- Ing.”

 This part sounds the same because it is pretty much the same.
-It’s the same three melody notes (G – A – B) with more or less the same three guitar chords (Em – D – G) accompanying them, and more or less the same rhythm besides.
+It’s the same three melody notes (G – A – B) with more or less the same three guitar chords (Em – D – G) accompanying them, AND more or less the same rhythm as well.
+We can get into that a little…

 One thing though, in Shallow and Almost, the bass note over the D major chord is an F#.
 It’s a scalar idea.
 You’re on E, you’re headed to G, you can get there via a regular D chord, like in “Won’t Back Down” or you can get there via the scale tone between where you are and where you’re headed, That’s F#, one of the three notes in your D chord.
 It’s a smoother sound.
 All of this is also extremely easy to do by the way on an acoustic guitar if you write your song in E minor.
 That’s almost certainly WHY these songs are in the same key, and in turn, it’s why played back to back they sound very much alike to the layperson.